 The document details requirements for protecting Controlled Unclassified Information (CUI) when:

 - The CUI is resident in nonfederal information systems and organizations

 - The information systems where the CUI resides are not used or operated by contractors of federal agencies or other organizations on behalf of those agencies

 - Where there are no specific safeguarding requirements for protecting the confidentiality of CUI prescribed by the authorizing law, regulation, or governmentwide policy for the CUI category or subcategory listed in the CUI Registry

-In practical terms, although companies that work with the DoD already apply rigorous controls over classified data, now the protection is extended to the unclassified systems that include covered defense information, which creates wider-reaching consequences for the contractors.
+In practical terms, although companies that work with the DoD already apply rigorous controls over classified data, now the protection is extended to the unclassified systems that include covered defense information security, which creates wider-reaching consequences for the contractors and contracting officers.
 Being compliant can determine the future of businesses.

 Who Is Impacted By NIST 800-171?